 Moeller aka Tactical Bowlcut also created a Discord chat server “for WN [white nationalist] crypto traders” to discuss, trade, and manipulate various cryptocurrencies.
 Logs from Moeller’s ‘BOWL COIN’ Discord chat are now available to view and search at Unicorn Riot’s Discord Leaks database.

-Another mainstay in ‘Bowl Patrol’ is Mark Daniel Reardon, a neo-Nazi based in the Philadelphia metro area who goes by the username ‘Illegal Aryan‘.
+Another mainstay in ‘Bowl Patrol’ is Mark Daniel Reardon, a neo-Nazi once based in Philadelphia who goes by the username ‘Illegal Aryan‘.
 One photoshopped image typical of content shared by Reardon on Discord shows him smiling in front of a pile of dead bodies at a Nazi Holocaust concentration camp.
-Reardon attended the Nazi rally in Pikeville, Kentucky in April 2017, as well as Unite The Right in Charlottesville in August 2017; while in Charlottesville he stayed at the Red Roof Inn with a group of other white supremacists.
-Reardon is also a former illustrator for the Daily Stormer.
+Reardon attended the Nazi rally in Pikeville, Kentucky in April 2017, as well as Unite The Right in Charlottesville in August 2017; while in Charlottesville he stayed at a Red Roof Inn with a group of other Nazis.
+Reardon also claimed to be a former illustrator for the Daily Stormer.

-Reardon’s real identity was exposed by antifascists in summer 2017 after he was revealed to be the person behind Nazi and anti-semitic flyers that found on the University of Pennsylvania’s campus.
+Reardon’s real identity was exposed by antifascists in summer 2017 after he was revealed to be the person behind Nazi and anti-semitic flyers posted on University of Pennsylvania campus in West Philly.
 One of the flyers posted by Reardon was from the Atomwaffen Division (AWD), a neo-Nazi terror group that advocates ‘lone wolf’-style murders and bombings.
 Atomwaffen has been tied to at least 5 deaths in the US, and its members have been exposed planning attacks on infrastructure such as water treatment plants.